urob/zmk-config/scripts/readme.md

 specified in the script.
 Other locations can be specified using the `--output-dir` argument.

-In order to start Docker in sudo-mode (required when the user is not in the docker-group), use `-s`.
+To switch between Docker and Podman, set the `DOCKER_BIN` variable in the script (defaults to `podman`).
+If using Docker and the user is not in the docker-group, then one can use Docker in sudo-mode by using the `-s` flag for the script.
+If using Podman, running in rootless mode is recommended.

 One can pass custom options to `west` by preluding them with `--`.